memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ## Step 3 — Add images to the nodes

-Now that you have all the colors and borders in place, it is time to add images to the nodes.
-You will add images to the first and last node.
-As a source, you will use two images from Wikipedia.
-Each of the two nodes will have a different image.
-You will use a predicate to assign a value to a node with a specific node value.
+Now that all the colors and borders are just right, it's time to add images to the nodes.
+Let's add them to the first and last node using two different images from Wikipedia.
+You'll use a predicate to assign a value to a node with a specific node value.

-To display two images add the following code at the end of the style script:
+To display the two images, add the following code at the end of the style script:

 ```
 @NodeStyle Equals?(Property(node, "name"), "Russia") {